SONIC: Spectral Optimization of Noise for Inpainting with Consistency: Results

 \paragraph{Evaluation metrics.} To quantify the quality of the inpainting results, we use the standard metrics: Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM) \ssim, Learned Perceptual Image Patch Similarity (LPIPS) \lpips, Fr\'echet Inception Distance (FID) \fid, as well as CLIP score (Contrastive Language–Image Pretraining)~\cite{radford2021clip}.
 We also use metrics that are designed to mimic human preference: Image Reward (IR)~\cite{xu2023imagerewardlearningevaluatinghuman}, Human Preference Score v2 (HPS v2)~\cite{wu2023humanpreferencescorev2}, and Aesthetic Score (AS)~\cite{10.5555/3600270.3602103}.

-For the task of inpainting, where many different answers can exist, we warn that PSNR should be considered with care---\emph{lower PSNR does not necessarily mean worse performance}, as also discussed in~\cite{flair}.
+For the task of inpainting, where many different answers can exist, we warn that the PSNR metric should be considered with care---\emph{lower PSNR does not necessarily mean worse performance}, as also discussed in~\cite{flair}.
 Instead, all metrics should be considered altogether.
-Still, if a few metrics were to be weighed strongly, we argue that LPIPS and FID are \emph{the most important} for evaluating inpainting quality as they evaluate how similar the inpainted content is to the ground truth via `perceived' similarity.
+Still, if a few metrics were to be weighed strongly, we argue that LPIPS and FID are the \emph{most important} for evaluating inpainting quality as they evaluate how similar the inpainted content is to the ground truth via `perceived' similarity.
 This tolerates minor differences in exact structure and color, which are acceptable in the context of inpainting.
 CLIP score gauges how well the inpainting results match the original content \emph{semantically}, but should also be read carefully, as the inpainted content may be \emph{geometrically} misaligned with the image.
-IR, HPS v2, AS are also imperfect metrics, as they are designed to measure image quality, not inpainting quality.
+IR, HPS v2, and AS are also imperfect metrics, as they are designed to measure image quality, not inpainting quality.
+We thus further conduct a single-blind two-alternative choice study with N=37 raters, where our method is preferred in 90\% of comparisons.
+We include detailed results in the \supp.